typesense/typesense-website/docs-site/content/0.25.2/api/README.md

 - **[New in v0.25.2]** Support sorting of documents based on the result of a vector query.
 - **[New in v0.25.2]** Prevent Typesense from loading an embedding model that exceeds available memory.
-- **[New in v0.25.2]** Improvements to range faceting: float value support, min/max ranges by leaving range param blank, support for space separated range label.
+- **[New in v0.25.2]** Improvements to range faceting: float value support, min/max ranges by leaving range param blank, support spaces in range label.
 - **[New in v0.25.2]** Support `remote_embedding_timeout_ms` and `remote_embedding_num_tries` for indexing.
 - **[New in v0.25.2]** Better isolation of operations across collections.
 - **[New in v0.25.2]** Parameterize compaction of store during collection drop via the `compact_store` parameter.